datakrdo/portfolio/README.md

 ## Description

 These are my personal projects, from scratch.
 All mistakes and hits are 100% mine.
+If you find another

 ## Projects